MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/instantmessageparticipants.md

 # Instant message participants (.csv)

-This file includes one row for each Teams collaboration event with the following metrics.
+This file includes one row for each participant in an instant message with the following metrics:

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|